FelipeMarcelino/zettelkasten/20201010172915-pronunciation_and_broken_words.md

 * In the process, approach foreign sounds and complex patterns from as many angles as you can -- from their spelling to their sounds, even down to the individual mouth positions used for each sound.
 You're taking advantage of one of the stranger quirks of learning: the more bits and pieces you learn, the less work it takes to learn them
+* Try to understand sounds that are difficult to hear, use minimal pairs for this
+* Keep imitating your recordings while you're paying attention to your tongue, lips, and throat until you roughly understand how to for each sound

 Backlink: [Make Memories More Memorable](20200929215147-make_memories_more_memorable.md)
 ----